monikakaron/monikakaron.github.io/_posts/2022-10-17-Refreshing-knowledge.md

 published: true
 my-variable: _posts/2022-10-04-Setting some facts straight.md
 Excerp: >-
-  ...realising that what was once learned, doesn´t stay forever if not contiuously updated...
+  realising that what was once learned, doesn´t stay forever if not contiuously updated...
 ---

 #  ...realising that what was once learned, doesn´t stay forever if not contiuously updated...

 ![Charming stitch playing guitar][Stitch with guitar]{: .align-center}